 This report contains references to Organic net sales and Adjusted earnings per share - diluted, which are non-GAAP financial measures.
-Organic net sales represents the change in Net sales, excluding the impact of dealer divestitures, currency translation effects, and the extra week of operations in the first quarter of fiscal 2017.
-Adjusted earnings per share - diluted represents the earnings per share - diluted, excluding the impact of restructuring expenses incurred during fiscal 2017.
+Organic net sales represents Net sales, excluding the impact of dealer divestitures, currency translation effects, and the extra week of operations in the first quarter of fiscal 2017.
+Adjusted earnings per share - diluted represents the earnings per share - diluted, excluding the impact of restructuring expenses and the gain on the sale of a dealership during fiscal 2017.
 The company believes presenting Organic net sales and Adjusted earnings per share - diluted is useful for investors as it provides financial information on a more comparative basis for the periods presented.
-The first half of fiscal 2017 included 27 weeks of operations as compared to a 26-week period in the first half of fiscal 2016.
-The additional week is required periodically in order to more closely align Herman Miller's fiscal year with the calendar months.
+The first nine months of fiscal 2017 included 40 weeks of operations as compared to a 39-week period in the first nine months of fiscal 2016.
+The additional week, which occurred in the first quarter of fiscal 2017, is required periodically to more closely align Herman Miller's fiscal year with the calendar months.